Bordeaux and Dordogne Ultimate Experience

 Pessac-Léognan discoveries.
 Enhance your wine journey with a visit to the Pessac-Léognan appellation, featuring exclusive tastings at prestigious estates such as Château Smith Haut Lafitte and Château Pape Clément.

 Vineyard by e-bike.
-Enjoy a scenic e-bike ride through Bordeaux’s vineyards, combining gentle exploration with immersive views of the surrounding wine landscapes.
+Enjoy a scenic e-bike ride through Bordeaux’s vineyards or Dordogne's villages and valleys, combining gentle exploration with immersive views of the surrounding landscapes.

 Other French regions.
-Extend your Bordeaux and Dordogne journey with a curated exploration of Paris, the Champagne region, the Loire Valley’s fairytale castles, or any other region of France.
+Extend your Bordeaux & Dordogne journey with a curated exploration of Lyon, Toulouse, Carcasson, Provence, French Riviera or any other region of France.

 Practical information